What is a GTO?

 We assess the application and conduct a financial viability assessment, requesting specific financial information about your organisation.

-An audit will be conducted to determine your compliance with the National Standards for Group Training Organisations.
-This may involve a desk-audit and/or site audit.
+An audit will be conducted to determine your compliance with the Standards.
+This may involve a desk audit and, or site audit.

 We provide feedback and seek a response from you.